yiApollo/YouTube-Transcript-Extractor-Auto-Whisper-Fallback/README.md

 During execution, you will be prompted to choose a target language (e.g., `en`, `pt`, `es`, etc.).
 Press Enter to keep the video's transcript in the original language.

+## 📜 License
+MIT — feel free to use, modify, and share.

 ---

 # ⚡ Powerful Usage: Automate Uploads & Summarize Entire Playlists